mathieucarbou/Beelance/docs/index.md

 Once the baseline is set, **the second step is to calibrate the scale.**
 This ensures to get the right weight in grams when there is a load on the scale.
-To do that, place on the setup (on the beehive or on the scale) a load of about 20 kg, like a big bag of sugar or anything else.
+To do that, place on the setup (on the beehive or on the scale) a load of about 15-20 kg, like a big bag of sugar or anything else.
+YOU MUST KNOW THE EXACT WEIGHT OF THIS LOAD.

 **This is important that:**